“Life experience is the new work experience.” – Richie Norton

 I was a marketing apprentice

-I do not know what I was expecting when I signed the six-month contract, whatever it was corona swooped in, kneed it in the gut, and made sure it did not get back up.
+I don’t know what I was expecting when I signed the six-month contract.
+Whatever it was corona swooped in, kneed it in the gut, and made sure it didn’t get back up.

 I am a teacher

-I have taught ballet classes, warm-ups, improv, and more.
-I taught myself all through high school.
+With experience teaching ballet classes, warm-ups, improv, and more.
+Teaching msyelf all through high school.
 I was given a stack of textbooks, test books, and grading books.
-To this day I help out my siblings with schoolwork and have learned how empowering it is for the student to make them feel like they did it themselves instead of you doing it for them.
+To this day I help out my siblings with schoolwork.
+I have learned how empowering it is for the student to make them feel like they did it themselves instead of you doing it for them.

 Teaching runs in my family’s blood, my grandma was a teacher in elementary school for years and years.
 My aunt is a teacher.
 My mom taught us kids for the majority of our lives.